ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 After the PHP function is done, the output is then relayed back to the web server in HTML format.
 Also, note that sometimes a new entry in the database is made.
 The Apache web server then serves the dynamic content to the browser.

 ## How To Set A LAMP Stack On AWS
-### STEP 1: Launch An EC2 Instance
+### Step 1: Launch An EC2 Instance

 The following steps are taken to lauch an EC2 Instance on AWS:

 * On the EC2 Dashboard, click on the **Launch Instance button**

 ![Launch Instance](./images/0.%20Launch%20Instance1.png)

-* Give the EC2 Instance a name of your choice and search for the preferred Virtual Server (i.e Ubuntu)
+* Give the EC2 Instance a name of your choice and search for the preferred Virtual Server (i.e Ubuntu).

 ![Launch Instance2](./images/0.%20Launch%20Instance2.png)